jnozzi/cocoadev.com/markdown/FindingAllSubclassesOfAClass.md

 ----

 I realize this.
 That's why I changed my calling method from +load to +registerAllTools (which is called from -applicationWillFinishLaunching).
 Anyway, does anyone care to punch some holes in my implementation of +terminalSubclasses?
-I always like second, third and fourth opinions. :-D --General/EliotSimcoe
+I always like second, third and fourth opinions. :-D --EliotSimcoe

 ----

 Hello.
 Is it just me, or is some of this code excessively verbose and unnecessary?
 For example, the first function will potentially call objc_getClassList more than once, as if the number of classes would ever change?
 Or am I just not seeing something here.
 Thanks for your code. - Sammi

 *It might.
-General/ObjC supports dynamic loading of bundles, which can add classes to the runtime.
+ObjC supports dynamic loading of bundles, which can add classes to the runtime.
 This is actually a great feature, and supports the creation of plugins.
 For this example, say that you have a class, **Plug<nowiki/>In**, which represents a generic addition to your application (you would probably use a protocol for this, but that wouldn't fit this page).
 You then open a kind of plugin manager window, which uses     +subclasses to list all available plugins (again, probably not the best solution).
 Then you download this cool new plugin that allows you to...do something cool.
 So you load it into the application, and suddenly you have another subclass.
-Instead of having to restart the program, you can now use General/ObjC's dynamism to change the list of classes.
-Sooooo...the number of classes can change during an application's lifespan. --General/JediKnil (We now return to our regular, on-topic discussion that I so rudely interrupted)*
+Instead of having to restart the program, you can now use ObjC's dynamism to change the list of classes.
+Sooooo...the number of classes can change during an application's lifespan. --JediKnil (We now return to our regular, on-topic discussion that I so rudely interrupted)*

 Look at the code though - it's calling it 3 times from the same method.
 There's probably a reason for that, but I don't know what it is.